 The village has a pub, a post office & shop; an antiques yard; a 12th century church and a duckpond!
 Essential supplies can be found at the well-stocked shop and Post Office a minute’s walk up the street.
 There is a Co-Op in Flamborough and larger supermarkets in Bridlington.
-Please note the local pub in the village is currently closed.
 The pub is less than a minute away and is very friendly and serves food.
+Quiz night is Tuesday.

 The famous Bempton cliffs are a walk over the fields a mile away – the only place in the UK where puffins can be seen nesting – and you can enjoy the facilities of the RSPB nature reserve.
 A short drive away lie the seaside towns of Filey, Scarborough, and Bridlington all with fantastic seaside resources.
 Surfing at Cayton Bay; Fossil hunting at Ravenscar; cycling through Dalby Forest – there’s a wealth of activities locally including stunning coastal paths.
 The vibrant, historic city of York is only 45 minutes away; Whitby and Robin Hood’s Bay 45 minutes.
 This is a great base from which to explore the Yorkshire Moors and Coast.